 To form the rainbow rice base:

-- Layer the rice in the colors of the rainbow in the box; red, orange, yellow, green, blue, indigo and violet.
+- Layer the rice in the box in the following order: red, orange, yellow, green, blue, indigo, and violet.

-- As you have your rainbow base down begin add beads to the rice base.
+- Once you have your rainbow base down, begin to add beads to the rice base.

 - Nestle the rainbow puzzle sections into the coordinating color of rice.

 - Add a sandbox tool, kitchen spoon, or tongs to offer new ways to explore!